What is it?

 - Up to 3 positive lymph nodes

 - Stage 1 and Stage 2 invasive breast cancer

 - Tamoxifen independent

 The test selection criteria for reimbursement by certain medical schemes in South Africa has been further redefined following a Health Technology Assessment (HTA) performed in 2009.
 A prescreen algorithm has been developed and was incorporated into the Gknowmix Database for easy identification of breast cancer patients eligible for testing.
-This innovation represents a unique development in the application of pathology supported genetic testing aimed at the exclusion of inappropriate genetic testing and instant transformation of information pooled from different sources, into an informative report for the treating surgeons and oncologists.
+An application form with the selection criteria stipulated is provided by some medical schemes.
+This represents a unique development in the application of pathology supported genetic testing aimed at the exclusion of inappropriate genetic testing.

 Local experience of the MammaPrint service in routine clinical practice led to the following quotes from opinion leaders in breast cancer: